As a marketer, there’s so much on your mind every single day.

 Again, these words are used to entice people into taking action, which is the purpose of email marketing in the first place.
 However, there’s a way to motivate your audience without sounding like a spambot.

 Here are our top 7 spam words in email that can get you into trouble.
-Avoid using them and you’ll not only stay out of your subscribers’ spam folder, you’ll actually improve the overall quality of your email content.
+Stop using them and you’ll not only stay out of your subscribers’ spam folder, you’ll actually improve the overall quality of your email content.

 1. Dear Friend